 Rose Harbour has no flush toilets.
 Well-maintained composting outhouses and toilet paper are provided.
 If people rapidly consume paper, the stock can quickly diminish.
 More will be provided if you ask.
 For my own guests staying in Rose Harbour, I simply issue them a private supply to avoid them having to ask for a restock.
 Bringing a roll of your own is not a bad idea.

 Götz’s house and his separate guesthouse were hand-built from beachcombed logs, milled onsite.
 Some of the finishing consists of cleverly repurposed salvaged materials.
 Even the wallpaper has a unique origin.
 Each household component seems to have an interesting story; ask Götz how he moved his piano into his house.
 These are just a few of the impressive aspects of this craftsman-built remote outpost.

 The guesthouse proprietor wears many hats, including those of an accomplished musician and remarkably self-reliant wilderness homesteader.
 There are guest rooms within his house, as well as within the entirely separate guesthouse.

-(Susan has recently retired as Rose Harbour's head chef.
-One of her most experienced helpers has been hired to continue providing quality food at Susan’s place.)
+(Update: Susan has retired as Rose Harbour’s primary cook.
+Talented chefs are hired during summer months to continue providing quality meals at Susan’s place.)